unmannedlab/Colosseum/docs/apis_cpp.md

 ## See Also

-* [Examples](https://github.com/microsoft/AirSim/tree/main/Examples) of how to use internal infrastructure in AirSim in your other projects
+* [Examples](https://github.com/CodexLabsLLC/Colosseum/tree/main/Examples) of how to use internal infrastructure in Colosseum in your other projects
-* [DroneShell](https://github.com/microsoft/AirSim/tree/main/DroneShell) app shows how to make simple interface using C++ APIs to control drones
+* [DroneShell](https://github.com/CodexLabsLLC/Colosseum/tree/main/DroneShell) app shows how to make simple interface using C++ APIs to control drones
-* [HelloSpawnedDrones](https://github.com/microsoft/AirSim/tree/main/HelloSpawnedDrones) app shows how to make additional vehicles on the fly
+* [HelloSpawnedDrones](https://github.com/CodexLabsLLC/Colosseum/tree/main/HelloSpawnedDrones) app shows how to make additional vehicles on the fly
 * [Python APIs](apis.md)